 Addiction changes the way your brain functions, upsetting important chemicals called neurotransmitters which help you to regulate stress and your emotions.
-For an addicted individual this is a double-edged sword.
+For an addicted individual, this is a double-edged sword.
 First, stress, negative emotions and/or insomnia may lead a person to self-medicate, perpetuating the addiction.
 And secondly, once you begin to do this frequently, your brain can’t balance its levels on its own anymore.

 Once these neurotransmitters are haywire, and the drug’s chemical influence outweighs your own, you’ve formed a dependency.
-When you’re dependent to a drug your body refrains from producing certain chemicals on its own, instead relying on the drug.
+When you’re dependent to a drug your body refrains from producing certain chemicals on its own, instead of relying on the drug.
 This is why a person suffers from withdrawal should they quit cold turkey.
 In the absence of the drug (and without this chemical influx) a person’s brain reacts in such a way that their body cannot function properly.

-To avoid withdrawal symptoms, and to overcome a tolerance, many people continue to use this drug.
+To avoid withdrawal symptoms, and to overcome tolerance, many people continue to use this drug.
 As dosages escalate, an individual moves closer to the risks of addiction.

 - Using over 400 mg of secobarbital on a daily basis for roughly 90 days will usually create some measure of physical dependence.